xKitsune47/rankedARAM/README.md

 # RankedARAM

-A discord bot made for me and my friends to create ourselves a little leaderbord to have a little playful competition between us.
+A discord bot made for me and my friends to create ourselves a little leaderboard to have a little playful competition between us.

 Made using Express framework with mongoose as the library for MongoDB database.

 ## Technologies and libraries used:

 -   JavaScript
 -   NodeJS (Express)
 -   MongoDB
 -   mongoose
 -   discord.js

 ## Commands list

 #### List all commands and their shortened description